 Alexi Christidis named his label Chalari, meaning ‘relaxed’ in Greek, as part homage to his father and part mission statement for making unforced wines unbound by convention.
-Working out of a makeshift winery in true garagiste style on his property in Roleystone, in the Perth Hills, Christidis sources fruit from the Swan Valley and Frankland River, amongst other regions, with a lightly sparkling rosé and riesling, a pét-nat made from vermentino and a skin-contact chenin blanc currently on the roster, while the tribute to his father continues with a take on Retsina made from Swan Valley chenin blanc resinated with Greek pine sap.
+From the origins of a ‘garage-like’ setup in the Perth Hills, Christidis now has a micro winery in Mount Barker, in the Great Southern, sourcing fruit from the Swan Valley and Frankland River, amongst other regions – with the range now spanning quite the gamut: from pinot noir, tempranillo and mataro, to riesling, to a lightly sparkling rosé, a pét-nat made from chenin blanc and skin-contact expressions of vermentino and viognier, while the tribute to his father continues with a take on Retsina made from Swan Valley chenin blanc resinated with Greek pine sap.

 Christidis has a Bachelor of Environmental Science to go with his Bachelor of Wine Science (Charles Sturt University), along with some WSET wine qualifications, and “various boring IT certificates.”
 Those self-derided IT qualifications were what shaped his first career pursuit, but wine has a way of extracting people out of certain and stable career paths into the uncertain and unstable world amongst the vines.
 Before settling down, he took on various roles “in minor capacities across various wineries in the Perth Hills,” worked vintage in Champagne and consulted in the Peel Region, which borders Perth’s Metropolitan area to the south of the capital.